iamr-kumar/dsa/README.md

 ## DSA Problems
 Repo for all dsa problems I practice.
 Update Daily.

+### Arrays
+- finding the minimum and maximum in an array with minimum comparison
+- sorting algorithms

 ### Backtracking
 - knight tour
 - knight tour with warnsdoff algorithm